Populist millionaire faces ex-rebel for Colombia presidency

 “The success of Hernandez and Petro is a harsh rebuke to the ruling class” said Sergio Guzman, director of the Colombia Risk Analysis consulting firm.
 “It also means that Colombians want a radical version of change.”

-As a presidential candidate Hernandez has promised the opposite, saying he will cut government excesses, starting with a plan to turn the nation’s presidential palace into a museum.
+As a presidential candidate Hernandez has said he will cut government excesses, starting with a plan to turn the nation’s presidential palace into a museum.
 Hernandez has also said that he wants to sell buildings owned by Colombia’s diplomatic missions abroad to fund loans for Colombian students.

 The candidate has railed against the nation’s ruling class and promised rewards for citizens who denounce corrupt public officials.
-He’s also hinted that judges should be paid according to how many corrupt officials they can convict.
+He has also said that judges would have to present him with reports on how anti-corruption cases were advancing.
 And much like Petro, he has said that he wants to renegotiate Colombia’s trade agreements with other countries, in order to benefit local farmers.

 Laura Gil a political scientist at Bogota’s Javeriana University said that many of Hernandez’s proposals are unfeasible and demonstrate he is a populist with “very little knowledge” of how government works.